How to Clean Paint Brushes

 Time Required: Under 2 hours

 We’ve all been there: finishing up a painting project but under too much of a time crunch (or a little too tired out) to clean the brushes properly.
 Unfortunately, improperly cleaning a paint brush after your first project may make the next use much more difficult.
 If paint dries on the brush fibers, the bristles may stiffen and the brush may not last as long — or may need to be tossed out entirely.
 So consider cleaning the brushes a crucial step whenever you paint.
-Learning how to clean paint brushes can save money and improve the painting process in the long term.

-Tip: Check any manufacturer’s instructions for your paint brushes and follow the recommendations for solvents or cleaning materials.
+Tip: Check any manufacturer’s instructions for your paint brushes and follow the recommendations for solvents, paint thinners or cleaning materials.

 - Before painting, be sure to use high-quality brushes that are right for the type of paint you’re using.
-Use nylon or polyester brushes for latex and natural bristle brushes for oil paints.
+Use nylon paint brushes or polyester paint brushes for latex and natural paint brushes for oil paints.
 This will make cleanup easier, especially when you learn how to clean oil paint brushes.

 - Good brushwork is to allow only about two inches (or “two fingers”) of paint on the brush before painting.
 The less unnecessary paint gets on the brush, the less paint you will have to clean off later.